abdomashael/fatura/README.md

   - using roles which every user have number of roles identify what can he access
   - every endpoint have guard with roles which can access it

+## Database
+- I used Typeorm as abstract layer between service and databse which we can change it at any time with nearly effort or code base change
+- In this example I used mongoDB as datastore